 Pro tip: Assistant.to integrates with a variety of other programs, including Cirrus, Hangouts, GoToMeeting, UberConference and Webex.

 Some plugins on this list are more advanced than others.
 This is where ToutApp comes into play.

-From sales email tracking to templates and analytics, you get a lot with this Gmail plugin.
+From sales email tracking to templates and analytics, you get a lot with this browser extension.
 While it can be used by a single individual, it really shows its power when implemented by an entire sales and/or marketing team.

 It shares features with other similar tools on this list, such as Yesware, but has been able to move to the top of the industry, thanks to its seamless integration and team approach.

 The primary difference between ToutApp and other, similar tools is the way that it tracks email by person, as opposed to an individual email.
 This is a big deal for sales and marketing professionals, as it’s likely that you’re communicating with the same person, time and time again.

 Thanks to this tracking functionality, you will soon learn what types of emails generate the best response from your contacts–a particular helpful feature when you’re launching a new email marketing campaign.